A hill on top in the Verduno region

 Mark Dearing

-We understand that many Justerini & Brooks customers are fully au fait with the intricacies of the Piedmont’s two principal wine regions; Barolo and Barbaresco, but for those less familiar, or perhaps just in need of a refresher, we provide here a summary of the key communes in both regions.
-When one considers the diversity of soil, elevation, aspect and micro-climate across the Langhe, even before the complexities of vine age, clonal variation, training methods and winemaking technique, it becomes ever-clearer that the wines of Barolo and Barbaresco comprise some of the most terroir-driven of any wine region in the world.
+We understand that many Justerini & Brooks customers are fully au fait with the intricacies of the Piedmont’s two principal wine regions: Barolo and Barbaresco, but for those less familiar, or perhaps just in need of a refresher, we provide here a summary of the key communes in both regions.
+When one considers the diversity of soil, elevation, aspect and micro-climate across the Langhe, even before the complexities of vine age, clonal variation, training methods and winemaking philosophies, it becomes ever-clearer that the wines of Barolo and Barbaresco comprise some of the most terroir-driven of any region in the world.

 Barolo (Barolo)